 - soil compaction

 - direct root loss

 - soil grade changes

-- chemical contamination
+- chemical contamination.

-3.2.1 SOIL COMPACTION
+3.2.1 Soil compaction

 The soil within the root zone of a tree can suffer compaction damage by general construction traffic, operation of heavy equipment, and by the storage of construction materials within the root zone.
 The soil may also be intentionally compacted as an engineering requirement of construction.
+See figures A15.6 and A15.7.

 Compaction of the soil changes soil structure and increases bulk density.
 This causes a decrease in supplies of oxygen necessary for root respiration, an accumulation of carbon dioxide and other toxic gases, and affects water infiltration rates.
-See Figure 7.

 Some soil types become more impervious to water, and others retain more water.
 This leads to either drying or water-logging of soils surrounding tree roots.
 Such changes in soil moisture can cause direct root mortality.

 Abnormal soil moisture and compacted soil structure can also prevent roots growing into new areas.